 - 3/4 c mashed dates

 - 1 tbsp vinegar

 - 1 cup water

 The procedure to bake the cake outlined above is straightforward.
 Combine wet and dry ingredients separately.
 Form a well in the center of the dry ingredients and pour the wet into the dry.
 Mix until combined, pour into a nonstick cake pan and bake in an oven preheated to 180° C (350° F) for 25-30 minutes.

-Bake a chocolate cake by adding 1/4 cup cacao, carob or cocoa powder to the recipe above.
+Bake a chocolate cake by replacing 1/4 cup flour with cacao, carob or cocoa powder to the recipe above.